Skip to content

 4. Reservation has expired

-The error response should contain all the details explanining what went wrong.
+The error response should contain all the details explaining what went wrong.

 Providing guest data

-Now that you have a reservation and know what guest is required, you can provide the guestdata to the reservation.
+Now that you have a reservation and know what guest data is required, you can provide the guest data to the reservation.

-We have a Add reservation guestdata endpoint which you can use to provide the guestdata:
+We have an Add reservation guest data endpoint which you can use to provide the guest data:

 json